 An uplifting social media campaign

 Our health encompasses many aspects yet one element that is often neglected is our mental health.
 HSE’s Mental Health Team wanted to continue the conversation around mental health, an important topic that many people still feel uncomfortable discussing.
-So, the team turned to Dept for help.
-Together, our Dutch and Irish teams worked closely together to create an always-on Facebook and Instagram campaign which would appeal to their target audience.
+So, the team turned to DEPT® for help.
+Our Dutch and Irish teams worked closely together to create an always-on Facebook and Instagram campaign which would appeal to their target audience.

 HSE used social media to talk about an often-neglected topic: mental health